ruuda/blog/posts/musium.md

 So I had my flac decoder,
 but aside from the fun of writing it,
 I didn’t have a direct use case for it.
-At that time, I wasn’t planning to write a music player yet.
+At that time, I wasn’t planning to write a music player.

 [claxon]:      https://github.com/ruuda/claxon
 [hound]:       https://github.com/ruuda/hound